 Is Oat Milk Healthy?
 Here’s a Dietitian’s Verdict

 It’s no longer a “special request” for your neighborhood barista to fulfill.
 Oat milk is in increasingly high demand—you can swap it for dairy milk or almond milk for a creamier latte, or you can blend it in your smoothies, or even stir it into your oatmeal.
 But how healthy is oat milk, really: For example, is there oil in oat milk, and what can you expect from the calories in oat milk?
-Keep reading for a closer look at its nutrition facts compared to other plant-based milk options.
+Sales for oat milk grew a staggering 50% in 2022 and account for 21% of the alternative dairy market.

 Oat milk is the hottest coffee-shop specialty.
 Why?
 Simply put, it’s delicious.
 It’s thick, creamy, and froths up like full-fat milk in a latte or cappuccino.
 When it comes to almond milk vs. oat milk, there’s no competition.
 It outperforms basically all other plant-based milks out there for its sublime froth factor.
 And we all know the froth is the best part of a latte!